 Since 1 February 2018, I’m a lecturer at the VU Amsterdam, the Netherlands as well as honorary researcher at the University of Kent since 1 April 2021.
 My research focusses on variety of labour market issues, with a special interest in older workers, gender differences, dis/ability, and intersectionality.
 My current research projects reflect these interests.
 I am also interested in research methods and the opportunities these bring for social science research.
 My teaching is mainly related to research methods and statistics, but includes other topics as well.

 - HEALTHPATH: no website (yet), but see LinkedIn post

-I am a post-doctoral research associate at the University of Kent, the UK.
-Among other things I am currently involved in the Extending Working Lives project of Sarah Vickerstaff, the Work Autonomy, Flexibility and Work-Life Balance (WAF Project) of Heejung Chung, and Q-Step.
+Previously, I worked as a post-doctoral research associate at the University of Kent, the UK.
+Among other things I was involved in the Extending Working Lives project of Sarah Vickerstaff, the Work Autonomy, Flexibility and Work-Life Balance (WAF Project) of Heejung Chung, and Q-Step.

 Before I started working as a post-doctoral research associate at the University of Kent, I did my PhD at Utrecht University, the Netherlands.
 My dissertation is entitled ‘Gender, Aspirations, and Achievements: Relating Work and Family Aspirations to Occupational Outcomes’.
 This thesis was part of the High Potential program ‘Interdependences between work and family life: an interdisciplinary approach of the work-family interface’ of Professor Tanja van der Lippe and Dr Esther Kluwer.
 I did the Research Master Sociology and Social Research at Utrecht University after the Bachelor Interdisciplinary Social Science.